samu-workopen/learningwikibase/_articles/install-wikibase.md

 description: Learn how to install Wikibase using Git and Composer, using the Wikibase Docker image or Open Stack
 class: install-wikibase
 toc:
+  install-Wikibase-natively with Git and Composer: "Install Wikibase natively with Git and Composer"
-  install-wikibase-using-the-docker-image: "Install Wikibase using the Docker image"
+  install-Wikibase-with-docker: "Install Wikibase with Docker"
-  install-wikibase-natively: "Install Wikibase natively"
+  install-Wikibase-with-OpenStack: "Install Wikibase with OpenStack"
 order: 1
 image: iconfinder_Coding-Html_379494.svg
 ---